knippers/eu.knippers.ems-esp/README.md

 # Homey Pro app for EMS-ESP

+WIP: It is a fork of https://github.com/angas/se.assermark.ems-esp, it works for the mentioned Heatpump for what I need now, it is not ready for as-is-deployment to the Homey.
+I plan to make it more feature complete (thermostat, set smartgrid state, more metrics and tested flows).
+Ideally it should be more generic so it will be easier to add other Heatpumps connected to EMS-ESP.

 Adds thermostat and boiler support for the Homey Pro in a simplistic manner.
 Use it for inspiration and as a launch pad for your own project.

 Communication with EMS-ESP is done via HTTP/REST.